-Community
+Theme 1 Community

 "A welcoming community connects the diverse population and enables all people to feel a strong sense of belonging".
+What you told us...

 "There are diverse and creative people to connect and work with.
 This gives meaning to my life."